krittaprot/Google-ADK-Finance-Agent/finance_agent/README.md

 ### Available Tools

-The financial agent has access to these YFinance tools:
+The financial agent has access to these YFinance and Tavily tools:

 #### `get_current_stock_price(symbol: str)`
 Get real-time stock price for any symbol.